prantoamt/codc-cli/README.md

 - [Other Necessary Information](#other-necessary-information)

 ## Brief Description
 CODC is a Command-Line Interface (CLI) designed for analyzing gene expression data to identify differential coexpression between two conditions using a copula-based approach.
+This tool is reimplemented in python and R based on the author's R implementation due to calculation complexoty issue.
 Besides the coexpression calculation scripts, it also provides downstream and performace measurement scripts.

 ## Reference to the Publication
 This tool implements the method proposed by Ray, S., Lall, S., & Bandyopadhyay, S. in "CODC: a Copula-based model to identify differential coexpression."
 You can read the study here: [npj Systems Biology and Applications (2020)](https://doi.org/10.1038/s41540-020-0137-9).